Pasco County, Florida: Pasco County Schools

 Public schools in the county are operated by Pasco County Schools.
 The school board was founded in 1887, the year the county was founded, with Augustine H. Ravesies appointed as the county's first superintendent of schools.

 Today, it is the 48th largest school district in the United States compared to over 14,000 schools, and the 10th largest school district in Florida out of 67 schools.
 As of the 2024–2025 school year, there were a total of 106 schools in Pasco County Schools.

+In March 2024, the district reached a settlement with the United States Department of Justice (DOJ) following an investigation which found that the district had engaged in discrimination against students with disabilities, specifically regarding student discipline and referrals to law enforcement.